trsilva19/codewars-categorize-new-member/notes.md

 🚧 WIP
 ❌ ERROR

+# Exercicio
+The Western Suburbs Croquet Club has two categories of membership, Senior and Open.
+They would like your help with an application form that will tell prospective members which category they will be placed.

+To be a senior, a member must be at least 55 years old and have a handicap greater than 7.
+In this croquet club, handicaps range from -2 to +26; the better the player the lower the handicap.

+Input
+Input will consist of a list of pairs.
+Each pair contains information for a single potential member.
+Information consists of an integer for the person's age and an integer for the person's handicap.

+Output
+Output will consist of a list of string values (in Haskell and C: Open or Senior) stating whether the respective member is to be placed in the senior or open category.

+Example
+input =  [[18, 20], [45, 2], [61, 12], [37, 6], [21, 21], [78, 9]]
+output = ["Open", "Open", "Senior", "Open", "Open", "Senior"]

 # Domain
     Classificar membros em duas categorias: Open e Senior Membros que são classificados como senior devem ser enquadrados em: